How to say Have a Good Day in Spanish

 Que te vaya bien – This phrase is also commonly used and some will use it as “goodbye”.
 You may hear this when one is talking to family and friends.

 Many believe that saying have a good day came from America as it wasn’t always used in Spanish speaking countries.
 However, it has grown in popularity and now said in many conversations.
+We personally enjoy saying this instead of the every day goodbye or see you later.
+It sadly isn’t used that much anymore so we ask you to kindly learn how to say have a good day and use it whenever you can.
+People may get a kick out of it.

 Here are some examples on saying “have a good day” in Spanish: